ireynolds/sms-immunization-manager/website/content/contribute/architecture/index.md

 | ERROR | Error effects document user-actionable errors.
 Their messages may be returned to users and prevent later processing from taking place. |
 | URGENT | Urgent effects are critically important information that must be seen and acted upon immediately.
 Their messages are always returned to users and do not halt further message processing.
 Use sparingly, if ever. |
 | NOTIFY | Notify effects are critically important information that require human interventions and must be seen and acted upon by a moderator.
 Their messages are sent to moderators and do not halt further message processing. |

+## Message Groups

+TODO

+## SPAM Filter

+TODO

+## Global Message Parser

+TODO

+## Notifier

+TODO

+## Responder

+The Responder app is responsible for sending a message back to the sender of an incoming SMS message.
+Hopefully this message will typically be a "Thank You" response.
+In the event of one or more `ERROR`s, the responder will select an error as the basis of the response.

+The Responder selects the first `ERROR` attached to the message to use as the base of the response.
+This is by design, so that the sender can correct multiple errors one at a time in the order that they appeared in the original message.
+Since the size of an SMS message is limited, it was decided that trying to report multiple errors in one message would be too difficult.

+The Responder will **always** send the description of an `URGENT` message effect to the sender, as well as an error if any were found.
+If the message was marked in the group `INFORMATION` then no "Thank You" response will be sent for a well formed message.
+Messages in all other groups will receive "Thank You" response in addition to any `URGENT` messages.

+The Responder creates an `INFO` message effect to document any instance when a message was sent back to the sender.